s-webber/projog-examples/README.md

 `calling-prolog-from-java` provides examples of how to extend the functionality of Prolog by writing new built-in predicates and arithmetic operations using Java.
 This project also contains examples of how you can unit test the new functionality using the Projog test framework.

+`debugging-prolog-from-java` provides an example of how to obtaining debug information for Prolog queries called from a Java application.

 ## See Also

 * [Projog Website](http://www.projog.org/)